CENTER FOR LAW, HEALTH & SOCIETY

 - Education

 Through our Juris Doctor (J.D.)
-Health Law Certificate, and Master of Laws (LL.M.) with a Concentration in Health Law, students engage with law, public policy and ethics as applied to real-world health law problems. - Research
+Health Law Certificate, dual degrees and Master of Laws (LL.M.) with a Concentration in Health Law, students engage with law, public policy and ethics as applied to real-world health law problems. - Research

-The center engages in community service and promotes robust debate and thoughtful reflection on critical issues at the intersection of law, policy, health, and society.
+The center engages in community service and promotes robust debate and thoughtful reflection on critical issues at the intersection of law, policy, health and society.

 Research & Student Opportunities